 Words were few, smiles none, but I left O’Neill’s office armed with a perfectly drawn road map and a bit more certainty that I was up to the job.
 I worked harder over the next week than any dissolute teenager ever wants to.

 It was not our finest edition and Jack had the grace never to comment on anything other than the fact it hit the streets on time.

 And from that day I was in charge of production.
 I wore bright red overalls on press days, with a long leg pocket for my em-rule and a short wide pocket for my wheel, the proportion calculator for resizing pictures.
 There were pockets for my pencils, blue pen and my green-inked Staedtler for raw copy subbing.
 I was just 17 after all, and so prone to affectation.

 John Mallen, the ad manager, said I looked like a tomato.
 Perhaps I did, who knows.
 I was certainly a tomato having a lot of fun, in what remains to this day the best job I ever had.

-Another great friend of the Big Baxter’s was David Smith.
-He arrived in Hong Kong in 1971 and had worked with Bax on the China Mail and with O’Neill on the Far Eastern Economic Review and then Asiaweek before going on to serve as Editor of Media Magazine.
+Another great friend of Jack’s was David Smith.
+He arrived in Hong Kong in 1971 and had worked with Dad on the China Mail and with O’Neill on the Far Eastern Economic Review and then Asiaweek before going on to serve as Editor of Media Magazine.

 He dropped in on the office one day and found me copy subbing.
 He picked up a piece of my work and told me I was too neat to be a good sub.
 Not sure he was that impressed with the green ink either.

-But Computer-Asia’s typesetting bill was high and I’d noticed a lot of the corrections were the simple result of Bax’s scribbles being difficult to interpret.
+But Computer-Asia’s typesetting bill was high and I’d noticed a lot of the corrections were the simple result of Jack’s scribbles being difficult to interpret.